krother/refactoring_tutorial/README.md

     flags = set()

+Create a preset list of values on top of the module (avoids having quotes everywhere):

+    credits, engine, copilot, game_end = range(4)

 To check a flag, we would use its name as a string.
 So the `while` condition in `travel()` would become:

     while not ('crystal_found' in flags or 'dead' in flags):